suhailkakar/blog.suhailkakar.com/cks17kktq0hdsees1bioz17bd.md

-## Include Html Inside of Html - Just Like Components
+## Include HTML Inside of HTML - Just Like React Components

 Yes, you can include HTML inside of HTML, just like a react / angular component.
 In this short article, I am going to walk you through, how to include HTML inside of HTML.